 - Market capitalization + Market Value of the debt – Cash

-That equation is the basic idea of enterprise value.
+That equation represents the fundamental concept of enterprise value.
 However, in its more complex form, it also considers preferred stocks and minority interests.
 Once you have calculated the enterprise value for the wholesale distribution business in California, you are now ready to use EV multiples.

 EV Multiples